I Matter Relationship Health Learning Journey

 The I Matter Learning Journey has been designed to make it flexible and so accessible.

-We recommend a combination of online learning with personalised consultations and study support.
+We recommend a combination of online learning with personalised consultations and study support for both professionals and for personal learning, though we are also piloting completely self-paced learning.

 Some people attend group sessions and some people progress with a more flexible approach.